Souvik7861/PROJECTS/GeoATM Finder - Location Based Bank ATM Search/README.md

 ![p2 s1](https://github.com/Souvik7861/PROJECTS/assets/120063616/3c1ac2ec-c825-4816-87e5-5a456e71cfaa)

-This repository contains a data engineering project that focuses on creating a location-based search service for bank ATM locations using Amazon DynamoDB, AWS Lambda, and Algolia.
-The project allows users to search for nearby bank ATM locations based on their complete address and retrieve relevant results.
+The GeoATM Finder project is a data engineering initiative focused on creating a location-based search service for bank ATM locations.
+Leveraging Amazon Web Services (AWS) and Algolia, the project aims to provide users with an efficient way to search for nearby ATMs based on their complete addresses.

 ## Usage